 Please remember that your instructor also has deadlines for submission of grades.
-Extensions (incomplete) are granted on exceptional cases, not as a norm.
-Therefore, please plan ahead to make the deadline for the submission of all your assignments.
+Extensions (incomplete) are granted in exceptional cases, not as a norm.
+Therefore, please plan ahead for deadlines for the submission of all your assignments.
 Extensions are not meant for work that should have been turned in during the semester.
-It only gives you extra time to turn in your final course assignment under exceptional circumstances.
-That implies that if you petition an extension, your instructor in consultation with the Academic Dean can deny your request if the reasons stated for the extension are considered not applicable.
+They only give you extra time to turn in your final course assignment under exceptional circumstances.
+That implies that if you petition for an extension, your instructor, in consultation with the Academic Dean, can deny your request if the reasons stated for the extension are considered not applicable.
 The best course of action is that you plan and work on your final course assignment ahead of time.

 In the exceptional case that you are granted an extension, you will have three extra weeks to turn in your final course assignment.
-Your instructor will have until the third Friday after you turned your final course assignment to submit your final course grade.
+Your instructor will have until the third Friday after you turn in your final course assignment to submit your final course grade.
 Then, your incomplete will be changed into the grade submitted by your instructor by the registrar.
-Failing in submitting your final course assignment at the end of the third week of the extension, will automatically turn into an F (fail).
+Failing to submit your final course assignment at the end of the third week of the extension, will automatically turn into an F (fail).